5 Pa. universities could face layoffs in 2018

 State universities have “struggled mightily” since the state began cutting the system's funding in 2011, Mash said.
 Some revenue was restored during the last two budget cycles, but last year's state support was still $60 million less than it was before the Great Recession.

-“The mission of the State System is to provide a high-quality university education at an affordable price.”
-Mash said. ”The cost has continued to increase, and now universities are threatening to strike at quality by reducing the programs they offer students.
+“The mission of the State System is to provide a high-quality university education at an affordable price,” Mash said.
+“The cost has continued to increase, and now universities are threatening to strike at quality by reducing the programs they offer students.
 Instead of trying to bleed stones, our policy-makers must focus on how we are turning our backs on a generation of students.”

 Total enrollment at the state system, which includes California, Clarion, Edinboro, Indiana and Slippery Rock universities in Western Pennsylvania, is about 105,000 students.
-That's a 12.5 percent drop from the roughly 120,000 students enrolled in fall 2010.

 Only Slippery Rock and West Chester universities posted enrollment gains this fall.

-Enrollment declines come as the system relies on tuition as its main revenue source.
+Enrollment declines occur as the system relies on tuition as its main revenue source.
 Today it accounts for nearly 75 percent of all revenue.
 When the system was created in 1983, tuition accounted for about one-third of revenue, with the rest largely coming from the state, Marshall said.

 State System Chancellor Frank Brogan referred to the system's financial situation as “unsustainable” in January and called for a sweeping review of operations at the 14 state-owned universities.